flutter-it/docs/docs/documentation/watch_it/watch_ordering_rules.md

 ### Error: "watch call order changed"

-**Cause:** You have conditional watch calls or watches in different branches.
+**Cause:** You have conditional watch calls **followed by other watches**.

 **Solution:**
 1. Move all watch calls to the top of `build()`
-2. Ensure they run unconditionally
+2. Ensure they run unconditionally, OR
+3. Move conditional watches to the END (after all other watches)
-3. Use the values conditionally, not the watches
+4. Use the values conditionally, not the watches

 ### Error: "More/fewer watches than last build"

-**Cause:** Number of watch calls changed between builds.
+**Cause:** Number of watch calls changed between builds due to conditionals in the middle.

 **Solution:**
-- Check for watches inside `if` statements
+- Check for watches inside `if` statements **followed by other watches**
 - Check for watches inside loops
-- Check for watches after early returns
+- Check for watches after early returns **when other watches exist after the return**
+- Move conditional watches to the END if you need them

 ### Unexpected Data